By Environmental Litigation Group P.C.

 PFAS Contamination Of Drinking Water Is Underestimated

 People are exposed to PFAS through food and water, and by inhaling dust.
-For people living in communities near military installations with drinking water highly contaminated with PFAS, the dominant source of exposure to these toxic chemicals is particularly the drinking water.
 Since PFAS accumulate in the blood after a long period of exposure and their clearance is slow, even relatively low PFAS concentrations in the drinking water can be associated with substantial increases in blood serum levels.

 Water can transport these chemicals, and humans, birds, and fish also help transport PFAS.
 A decade ago, researchers tracked the contribution of water, diet, air, and other sources for various exposure scenarios to PFOA.
 What they reported was that when drinking water concentrations of PFOA are high, the ingestion of contaminated water is the predominant source of chemical exposure.